rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 ## Abjad or not abjad?

 The Arabic writing system is notoriously an [*abjad*](#sn:abjad).
 Nevertheless, let us not confuse writing system and script!
 A script is neither abjad nor *not* abjad per se—it is its use in the frame of a particular language that can be qualified as such (for further discussion see Meletis, 2020, p.
 21).
-In theory, for languages other than Arabic language, the Arabic script could be used in manifold ways.
+In theory, for languages other than Arabic, the Arabic script could be used in manifold ways.

 However, the rule is that most languages that use Arabic script use it as an abjad.
 The reasons are historical: the Arabic script has been spread as the vehicle of Islam and, consequently, Arabic-script languages contain a substantial amount of Arabic words, in their original Arabic spelling.
 If Arabic loan words are written and read in abjad mode, then it is not surprising that words in native languages are written and read in the same way.